florentpoujol/Daneel/readme.md

 ## Triggers

+GameObject who have the `TriggerableGameObject` ScriptedBehavior are known as **triggerable gameObjects**.
-Triggers are gameObject that perform a spherical proximity check each frames against all "triggerable gameObjects".
+Triggers are gameObjects that perform a spherical proximity check each frames against all triggerable gameObjects.
-Triggers must have the "Trigger" ScriptedBehavior and you must set the `radius` public property.
-Triggerable gameObjects must have the "TriggerableGameObject" ScriptedBehavior.
+Triggers must have the `Trigger` ScriptedBehavior and you must set its `radius` public property.

-When a gameObject enters a trigger for the first frame (it is in range this frame, but it wasn't the last frame), the message "OnTriggerEnter" is sent on the gameObject.
+When a gameObject enters a trigger for the first frame (it is in range this frame, but it wasn't the last frame), the message **OnTriggerEnter** is sent on the gameObject.
-As long as a gameObject stays under a trigger's radius, the message "OnTriggerStay" is sent on the gameObject.
+As long as a gameObject stays under a trigger's radius, the message **OnTriggerStay** is sent on the gameObject (each frame, by each trigger the gameObject is in range of).
-The frame a gameObject leaves the trigger's radius (it is not in range this frame but was in range the last frame), the message "OnTriggerExit" is send on the gameObject.
+The frame a gameObject leaves the trigger's radius (it is not in range this frame but was in range the last frame), the message **OnTriggerExit** is send on the gameObject.
 Each of these functions receive a table as argument with the trigger gameObject as value of the `gameObject` key.
-The messages are sent for each triggers : "OnTriggerStay" will be sent twice if the gameObject is within the range of two triggers.

 ## Mouse events

-The "MouseHoverable gameObjects" react when the are hovered by the mouse.
+GameObject who have the `MouseHoverableGameObject` ScriptedBehavior are known as **mousehoverable gameObjects**.
+They react when the are hovered by the mouse.

-When a mouseHoverable gameObject is hovered for the first frame (it is hovered this frame, but it wasn't the last frame), the message "OnMouseEnter" is sent on the gameObject.
+When a mousehoverable gameObject is hovered for the first frame (it is hovered this frame, but it wasn't the last frame), the message **OnMouseEnter** is sent on the gameObject.
-As long as the mouse stays over the gameObject, the message "OnMouseOver" is sent on the gameObject.
+As long as the mouse stays over the gameObject, the message **OnMouseOver** is sent on the gameObject.
-The frame the mouse stop hovering over a mousehoverable gameObject (it is not hovered this frame but was still hovered the last frame), the message "OnMouseExit" is send on the gameObject.
+The frame the mouse stop hovering over a mousehoverable gameObject (it is not hovered this frame but was hovered the last frame), the message **OnMouseExit** is send on the gameObject.

 While the mouse hovers a gameObject, if you press one of the buttons registered in `Daneel.config.input.buttons`, the message "OnMouseOverAnd[button name]Pressed" is sent on the gameObject